adobe/PDF_WebPart_SharePoint/README.md

 ## Summary

 This project contains sample code that implements the core capabilities of the Adobe PDF Embed API for use in a Microsoft SharePoint Framework (SPFx) web part.
 The Adobe PDF Viewer web part uses Adobe's modern PDF viewer.
-It has been built for modern "site pages" in Microsoft SharePoint Online, and it can render PDF's stored within SharePoint document libraries without losing SharePoint site navigation.
+It has been built for use in modern "site pages" in Microsoft SharePoint Online, and it can render PDF's stored within SharePoint document libraries without losing SharePoint site navigation.
+Users can easily print or download a PDF from the top bar in the web part.

 ![Image of a cat in a PDF document displayed on a SharePoint Online site page](PDF-demo-screenshot.png "Screenshot of PDF Viewer web part on SharePoint Online site page")